 Nomination from the Victorian Government supports your Expression of Interest (EOI) to the Australian Department of Home Affairs and enables you to be considered under Priority Two of the visa processing pathway.

-Note: that nomination by the Victorian Government does not guarantee an invitation from the Australian Government to apply for the National Innovation Visa.
+Note: nomination by the Victorian Government does not guarantee an invitation from the Australian Government to apply for the National Innovation Visa.

 Basic eligibility for Victorian Government nomination